ofersadan85/python-fullstack/01-introduction/ide.md

 ## PyCharm (alternative)

 PyCharm is a Python IDE made by JetBrains.
 It's a great tool for developing in Python.
 It's not better or worse than Visual Studio Code, just different.
 You can use either one.
 One advantage of PyCharm is that it has built-in Python support, so you don't need to install any plugins.
+Note: System requirements for PyCharm are heavier than VSCode: [4GB RAM, 3.5GB Storage](https://www.jetbrains.com/help/pycharm/installation-guide.html#requirements)

 1. Go to [https://www.jetbrains.com/pycharm/download/](https://www.jetbrains.com/pycharm/download/)
 2. Download the installer for your operating system (for example: Click on the big button that says "Download .exe")